niexq/what-plugin-template/README.en-US.md

 # 💫 what-plugin-template

-> a normal js plugin template（可用于组件库或方法库）
+> a normal js plugin template（Can be used in component library or function library）

 [ 简体中文 ](./README.md) | English